Increase onboarding quality with metrics & KPIs

 Which key figures should you keep an eye on?

-- Rate of successful settings
+- Rate of successful hires

-- Time to environmentally operational
+- Time to environmentally operative

-- Time to fully operational
+- Time to fully operative

-- Number of trainings & feedback meetings
+- Number of training sessions & feedback meetings

 - Takeover rate

-- Onboarding Experience
+- Onboarding experience

-1. rate of successful settings
+1. rate of successful hires

-2. rate of early turnover
+2. rate of early fluctuation

-3. time to environmentally operational
+3. time to environmentally operative

 Productive employees from day 1

-4. time to fully operational
+4. time to fully operative

-5. number of trainings & feedback talk
+5. number of training sessions & feedback meeting

-- Whether the previously selected number corresponds to reality
+- whether the previously selected number corresponds to reality

 - on the fit of the position and the employee hired